 Find out here in this guest blog written for the Funeral Notices website.
 Click the link: funeral-notices.co.uk/blog/a-day-in-the-life-of-those-who-help-to-celebrate-a-life Dx I was delighted to be guest blogger Funeral Notices website; where you can find details of upcoming services, tributes to families, funeral service providers, and help and advice.

-AuthorWelcome to the blog - enjoy!
-Contact me if there's anything you'd like me to cover about celebrant-led ceremonies.
-Archives
+From DawnWelcome to the blog.
+Contact me if there's anything you'd like me to cover about celebrants, ceremonies (including weddings, namings, funerals) or related topics such a s vow writing, funeral planning etc. Archives

 Categories